robbkidd/chef_hostname/README.md

 # chef_hostname Cookbook

 Sets the hostname from within a recipe.
 Supports FQDNs in the hostname.
 Does not require lazy attributes in templates and file resources.
+Updates the appropriate distro-specific files in order to persist the hostname across reboots

 ## Requirements

 ## Platforms
-- Ubuntu/Debian
+- Ubuntu/Debian/Mint/Raspbian
-- RHEL/CentOS/Scientific/Oracle/Fedora
+- RHEL/CentOS/Scientific/Oracle/Fedora/Pidora
 - OpenSUSE/SLES
 - FreeBSD/OpenBSD/NetBSD
+- Windows

 TODO:
 - arch